GCC 6.1.1 "Verilator internal fault" when trying to run on any file

 and it's like 30 steps - isn't there something more sane to get a boot image?
 If you can provide a virtualbox .vdi file or .iso showing the issue I'll look at it, otherwise sorry but I can't really spend a few hours figuring all this out.

-#7 Updated by Lasse Schuirmann 10 months ago
+#7 Updated by Lasse Schuirmann over 3 years ago

 Hey, you can download an ISO from http://antergos.org/ and install that really quick, there's a GUI for the installation so you don't have to go through the whole ArchLinux installation.